MajesticBeast/encyclopedia-majestica/README.md

 ## 🤘🏻 Contributing

 We welcome contributions to this repository.
-If you have a resource that you think would be a good fit, please open a pull request.
+If you have a resource that you think would be a good fit, and as this repo is part of a learning community, we encourage you to open a pull request to submit your addition since it tends to be difficult to get Git experience.
 If you have any questions, please reach out to the [Boot.dev community on Discord](https://discord.gg/EEkFwbv).

 ## :book: Table of Contents